Tylogix - iSeries SQL Tips and Techniques

 |

-points to the source for a simple text parser, created as an SQL Stored
+link points to the source for a simple text parser, created as

-but in Microsoft Excel format, into a table.
+relatively well structured, but in Microsoft Excel format,

-each item description sentence split in discrete rows.
+needed to have each item description sentence split in

 It all sounds simple, but we had to